triggah61/metawallet-doc/README.md

 Note: This documentation version is aimed at dApp developers who would like to connect to Metawallet.
-The code snippets are included for their benefit.
+The code snippets are included as sample to facilitate quick integration.
 Tutorial links were added for beginners who may be interested to use Metawallet for their future dApps.

 &nbsp;
 # Osiris Metawallet Documentation: Developers&#39; Section